 JEWS, ROME and JESUS – continued)

-The Gospel of John, describes Jesus as beginning his own ministry before the imprisonment of John the Baptist.
+The Gospel of John, describes Jesus as having become a follower of the preacher John the Baptist and as having begun his own ministry before John the Baptist's imprisonment.
 The Gospels of Matthew, Mark and Luke describe Jesus as beginning his ministry after John the Baptist's imprisonment.
 According to the Gospels, the neighbors of Jesus and his brother John saw Jesus' attempt to fill in for the loss of John the Baptist as presumptuous, and they rejected him.
-At any rate, from among John the Baptist's followers Jesus was able to attract a following of his own.
-And according to the Book of Matthew, rather than see himself as the predestined leader of John's movement, Jesus denied that he was equal to John.
-He said that "among those born of women there has not yet arisen anyone greater than John the Baptist."
-(Matthew 11:11) [ reader comment ]
+According to the Book of Matthew, rather than see himself as the predestined leader of John's movement, Jesus denied that he was equal to John.
+He said that "among those born of women there has not yet arisen anyone greater than John the Baptist" note12 [ reader comment ]

-The Gospels describe Jesus as preaching in rural towns and villages for three years, and they describe his message as close to that of the Essenes.
-Jesus denounced spiritual corruption that pervaded Jewish society.
-Similar to the Essenes and John the Baptist, Jesus disliked the ways of the well-to-do.
+The Gospels describe Jesus as preaching in rural towns and villages for three years, and they describe his message as close to that of the Essenes and John the Baptist.
+Jesus denounced spiritual corruption that pervaded Jewish society, and he disliked the ways of the well-to-do.
 According to the Gospels he advocated the sharing of possessions.
 If a man asks for your shirt, he is reported to have said, give your shirt and your coat too.
 He warned against serving two masters: God and mammon.
 He preached against the wearing of soft clothing, and he called upon his disciples to follow an ascetic life, to refrain from acquiring gold and silver for their money belts or bag for a journey. note13

 Like the Essenes and John the Baptist, Jesus was a devout Jew.
 He claimed that he had come to fulfill Judaic law and the word of the prophets, and he preached in Synagogues.
 Like the Essenes and John the Baptist, he spoke of a kingdom of heaven that was at hand.
 And like the Essenes he described his generation as evil and adulterous.
 He admonished his listeners to refrain from divorce and said that for a man to marry a divorced woman was to make that woman commit adultery.
 He commanded his listeners to follow the commandments of God.
 And, like the old prophets, he preached that foreign ways were evil and warned his listeners not to go the way of foreigners (gentiles).

 Judaic law was complex, and some of Judaism's rituals were expensive, and, being bold enough to condemn the rest of society as corrupt, Jesus was also bold enough to ignore those laws that he thought impractical.
-According to the Gospels (written when Christians were themselves diverging from some Judaic laws) Jesus criticized the Pharisees for their impractical attempt at exactitude.
+According to the Gospels (written when Christians were themselves diverging from some Judaic laws), Jesus criticized the Pharisees for their impractical attempt at exactitude.
 Jesus, according to the Gospels, saw absurdity in their selecting to refrain from certain works on the Sabbath and not other works.
 Of those who criticized him for healing on the Sabbath he asked, "Does not each of you on the Sabbath untie his ox or his donkey from the stall and lead him away to water him?" note15

 The Gospels describe Jesus as claiming that his mission empowered him to forgive sins, a claim the Pharisees would have seen as a blasphemous usurpation of God's divine authority and an infringement upon monotheism.
-The Gospels also describe Jesus as healing people by casting out demons from within them and turning five loaves of bread into enough bread to feed and satisfy five thousand – a performance that should have convinced any Pharisee or other observer that Jesus had divine powers.
+The Gospels also describe Jesus as healing people by casting out demons from within them and turning five loaves of bread into enough bread to feed and satisfy five thousand – a performance that should have convinced any Pharisee or other observers that Jesus had divine powers.

 The gathering crowds in Jerusalem for the Passover always heightened the spirit of nationalism there.
 On such occasions, joy was in the air and an increased tension, and those who made street corner speeches found audiences for their passionate denunciations, including denunciations of Jerusalem's priestly city fathers, the Sadducees.
 The rebellious outbursts upset the Sadducees, and they must have been offended by the disturbance that Jesus had created.

 Jesus was taken before a political council called the Sanhedrin, presided over by Jerusalem's High Priest, Caiaphas.
 The punishment for intending to foment rebellion or for committing blasphemy could be death, and executions for these offenses were routine in Judea.
-Each of the four Gospels describes the Sanhedrin as having accused Jesus of claiming to be the "king of the Jews," and John (4:26) describes Jesus as claiming that he was the Messiah.
+Each of the four Gospels describes the Sanhedrin as having accused Jesus of claiming to be the "king of the Jews," and John 4:26 describes Jesus as claiming that he was the Messiah.
 This would have been grounds for the charge of blasphemy.
 The usual method of execution for blasphemy was stoning, and the usual method of execution for treason or insurrection was crucifixion.
 According to the Gospels, crucifixion was chosen for Jesus, which fits with Jesus not having claimed to be a god or the Messiah.
 It was also a sentence that would be better than stoning for artistic depictions of martyrdom.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.